apclegacy/alexpetercharles/README.md

 ### hello
 ⌨️🚲📺🎨🐈

-Used to work in Software Development.
-Currently studying at the Institute for Postindustrial Design HyperWerk at the FHNW Academy of Art and Design.
+Used to work in software development.
+Currently studying at the institute for Postindustrial Design HyperWerk at the FHNW Academy of Art and Design.
-I occasionally still work as a freelance Web Developer but i mostly just code for my studies or for fun.
+I occasionally still work as a freelance web developer but i mostly just code for my studies or for fun.